Project 2. Planting Grapes at Energeia Vineyards

 The second weekend in May we reversed participation.
 Lloyd was off installing a watering system with Will at Will's brother's in Hood River.
 Will comes up from CA for these little projects.
 So I did the Saturday shift and Lloyd did the Sunday shift.

 The plants were more fragile nursery starts, so we had to plant them carefully and set up the grow tubes at the same time.
-It's a little more time consuming than the bare root planting, but you have more time to commune with your grape plant.
+I

 The small plant goes into the deep hole, you cover the roots to just below the first node.
 Then carefully thread the leaves through the tube, stand the tube upright, push the bamboo stick down to secure it in the dirt, pile up the dirt on the sides to keep the plant cool, and finally, make a watering moat.
 When you're done, move on to the next hole.